 It can be two reasons,

-1st; it is you, it’s not me (and I am not trying to break up with you).
-I have had this happen 4 times.
+1st – it is you, it’s not me (and I am not trying to break up with you).
+I have had this happen multiple times.
 I provided customers with oil from the same bottle as previous transaction.
 I have checked my records, customers buying time and my records of restocking.
 One of the buyers went extra mile and hired a “nose”.
-This particular customer agreed that it was indeed same scent, 3 others unfortunately, were two quick to judge and didn’t believe me.
+This particular customer agreed that it was indeed same scent, A few others unfortunately, were too quick to judge and didn’t believe me.